When Profiles are not enough: Process Plans

 Set up Sequence steps

-- A Sequence step can be activated or deactivated via the control field "Activate step".
+- A Sequence step can be activated or deactivated via the control field "Enable step".
 Deactivation is useful in cases where a step is to be skipped.

 Connecting Sequence Steps